 - Forms must be fully completed and signed by all applicants.
 If you are unable to provide any of the information requested you must clearly explain the reason why on the application form.

 - Applicants must live in the area of benefit.
 This is the town of Burton upon Trent or the neighbouring parishes of Branston, Outwoods or Stretton.
+This has now been extended to include including Barton under Needwood, Rolleston on Dove, Rangemore and Tutbury.
 The maximum grant awarded will be £600 per calendar year from the date of application.

 - Details of all household income and expenditure must be calculated on a monthly basis and totalled up.
 Applications will not be considered if this information is not provided correctly.